ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 (or share resources that are coupled between different paths, such as an overall capacity limit).
-At the time of writing, there are no IETF standards for concurrent multipath usage in the general Internet.
+At the time of writing, there are no IETF standards for concurrent multipath congestion control in the general Internet.

 (6)
 : Performance with Misbehaving Nodes and Outside Attackers.